airtlab/italian-sign-language-recognition/readme.md

 Bibtex entry:

 	 @inproceedings{Sernani2021,
-	  author={Sernani, Paolo and Pacifici, Iacopo and Falcionelli, Nicola and Tomassini, Selenete and Dragoni, Aldo Franco}, title={Italian sign language alphabet recognition from surface {EMG} and {IMU} sensors with a deep neural network}, booktitle={Proceedings of the 4th International Conference on Recent Trends and Applications in Computer Science and Information Technology}, series={CEUR Workshop Proceedings},
+	  author={Sernani, Paolo and Pacifici, Iacopo and Falcionelli, Nicola and Tomassini, Selene and Dragoni, Aldo Franco}, title={Italian sign language alphabet recognition from surface {EMG} and {IMU} sensors with a deep neural network}, booktitle={Proceedings of the 4th International Conference on Recent Trends and Applications in Computer Science and Information Technology}, series={CEUR Workshop Proceedings},